 8. The terms "least trade-restrictive" and "proportionality" arose in the context of the Uruguay Round negotiations on the revision of the Agreement on Technical Barriers to Trade (TBT) and on the drafting of the Decision on Sanitary and Phytosanitary Measures (SPS).
-Both of these draft
+Both of these draft instruments contain references to "least trade-restrictive" and the former contains a reference to the term "proportionality".
+Articles 2.2 and 2.3 of the TBT Agreement state,

-- 2.2 Parties shall ensure that technical regulations are not prepared, adopted or applied with a view to or with the effect of creating unnecessary obstacles to international trade.
+2.2 Parties shall ensure that technical regulations are not prepared, adopted or applied with a view to or with the effect of creating unnecessary obstacles to international trade.
 For this purpose, technical regulations shall not be more trade-restrictive than necessary to fulfil a legitimate objective, taking account of the risks non-fulfilment would create.
-[A footnote here reads: This provision is intended to ensure proportionality between regulations and the risks non-fulfilment of legitimate objectives would create.]
+[A footnote here reac's: This provision is intended to ensure proportionality between regulations and the risks non-fulfilment of legitimate objectives would create.]
 Such legitimate objectives are, inter alia, national security requirements; the prevention of deceptive practices; protection of human health or safety, animal or plant life or health, or the environment.
-In assessing such risks, relevant elements of consideration are, inter alia, technology or intended end uses of products. - 2.3 Technical regulations shall not be maintained if the circumstances or objectives giving rise to their adoption no longer exist or if the changed circumstances or objectives can be addressed in a less trade-restrictive manner. - 9.
-In the context of the TBT Agreement, therefore, consideration of the degree of traderestrictiveness necessary to fulfil the legitimate objective would be based on the risks that not fulfilling the objectives would create.
-Available scientific and technical information, related processing technology or intended end uses of products are the elements listed to assess such risks; regulations should be proportional to these risks. - 10.
-Paragraph 21 of the SPS Decision states, - 21.
-Without prejudice to paragraph 10, when establishing or maintaining sanitary or phytosanitary measures to achieve the appropriate level of sanitary or phytosanitary protection, contracting parties shall ensure that such measures are the least restrictive to trade, taking into account technical and economic feasibility. - 11.
-In the context of the SPS Decision, consideration of the degree of trade-restrictiveness necessary to achieve the appropriate level of sanitary or phytosanitary protection would take into account technical and economic assessment of the risks of non-protection, based on elements included in the Decision.
-These include, "available scientific evidence; relevant processes and production methods; relevant inspection, sampling and testing methods; prevalence of specific diseases or pests; existence of pestor disease-free areas; relevant ecological and environmental conditions; and quarantine or other treatment."
-Economic elements include, the potential damage in terms of loss of a pest or disease, the costs of control or eradication in the importing contracting party, and the relative cost effectiveness of alternative approaches to limiting risks".
+In assessing such risks, relevant elements of consideration are, inter alia, technology or intended end uses of products.

+2.3 Technical regulations shall not be maintained if the circumstances or objectives giving rise to their adoption no longer exist or if the changed circumstances or objectives can be addressed in a less trade-restrictive manner.

+9. In the context of the TBT Agreement, therefore, consideration of the degree of traderestrictiveness necessary to fulfil the legitimate objective would be based on the risks that not fulfilling the objectives would create.
+Available scientific and technical information, related processing technology or intended end uses of products are the elements listed to assess such risks; regulations should be proportional to these risks.

+10. Paragraph 21 of the SPS Decision states,

+21. Without prejudice to paragraph 10, when establishing or maintaining sanitary or phytosanitary measures to achieve the appropriate level of sanitary or phytosanitary protection, contracting parties shall ensure that such measures are the least restrictive to trade, taking into account technical and economic feasibility.

+11. In the context of the SPS decision, the risks to human, animal or plant health must first be assessed taking into account the scientific, technical, economic and other factors indicated in the text.
+On the basis of this risk assessment, contracting parties are to determine what level of sanitary or phytosanitary protection is appropriate under the circumstances.
+Once a level of protection has been determined, there are often a number of alternative measures, or combinations of measures, which may be used to achieve this protection (i.e. treatment, quarantine or increased inspection).
+It is when selecting which specific measures will be applied to achieve the desired protection that contracting parties are to ensure that, except when it is not feasible because of technical difficulties or high economic costs, they institute those measures which least restrict trade.